 Due to your lack of knowledge in coding, you hire a developer.
 This would end up being more expensive than hiring developers in the first place.

 Companies might refrain from paying an extra amount since they lack code ownership as well.
-That’s one of the reasons why companies shift to either Low Code or traditional software development after achieving a milestone of, for example, 100,000 users.
+That’s one of the reasons why companies shift to either Low Code or custom software development (and write code) after achieving a milestone of, for example, 100,000 users.

 Still not sure about which approach to use, code or No Code?
 Take our 3-minute quiz and find out.